Peter-SAARLAND/if0/blog/2020-04-23-weekly-development-report.md

 **Including `sync` logic.**

+* Pre-requisites:
+    * If `if0.env` is not available, run `if0 config` to add the default running configuration file.
+    * Include `REMOTE_STORAGE` variable in the `if0.env` file with either an HTTPS or an SSH git repository link as the value.
+    * For SSH link, it is required to also include `SSH_KEY_PATH` variable in the `if0.env` config file, and its value should be filepath of the private ssh key.

 * Adding a new command `sync` to `if0` to manage synchronization of configuration files with remote git repositories.
     * `if0 sync` does the following:
-       * `git init` to create a git repository on the local machine, if one is not already present at `~/.if0`
+       * `git init` to create a git repository on the local machine, if a repository is not already present at `~/.if0`
-       * `git remote add $REMOTE_STORAGE` to add a remote origin for the repository mentioned in `REMOTE_STORAGE`.
+       * `git remote add $REMOTE_STORAGE` to add remote origin for the repository mentioned in `REMOTE_STORAGE`.
-            * Include REMOTE_STORAGE variable in the `if0.env` file with either an HTTPS or an SSH git repository link as the value.
-            * For SSH link, it is required to also include `SSH_KEY_PATH` variable in the `if0.env` config file, and its value should be filepath of the private ssh key.
        * `git pull $REMOTE_STORAGE` to pull in changes from the repository.
        * `git status` to check for local changes
        * `git add`, `git commit`, `git push` commands to push local changes to the remote repository.
 This is optional.
 The user is prompted to enter a 'y' to push changes, or an 'n' to abort.